-Participants are expected to keep pace with assignments and expectations.
+Participants are expected to keep pace with in-class assignments and evening athome assignments.
 If a situation arises in which an assignment cannot be completed, the participant is expected to make arrangements with the instructor for the timely submission of such work.
+All work is due not later than two weeks after the class ends.
 Failure to complete all work in this time frame will result in an incomplete or a grade of F for the work, depending on the reason for the delay.